Q&A – Working at a Theme Park

 What are the hardest aspects of theme park jobs?

 Many employees will say that the hardest part of working in a theme park is handling the difficult guests.
 No matter how nice you are to the guest, some people just want to make a scene and/or get free stuff.
-It takes a person with well-developed social skills and firm problem solving abilities to withstand guest onslaughts.
+It takes a person with well-developed social skills and firm problem-solving abilities to withstand guest onslaughts.

 What is the best thing about working in a theme park?

-There are some people who truly enjoy the excitement and ambience of the theme park – the fireworks, special events, guest interactions, and complimentary park admission.
+There are some people who truly enjoy the excitement and ambiance of the theme park – the fireworks, special events, guest interactions, and complimentary park admission.
 Others claim the hotel, merchandise and dining discounts as the best perk.
 However, the best part, as one theme park employee argues, is that, “A lot of people are in good moods when they come here.
 So that positive energy permeates this place and puts things in perspective.

 It’s easier to do a job when everyone all around you is happy.”

-What kinds of people can I expect to work with in a theme park?
+What kinds of people can I expect to work within a theme park?

 There are all sorts of people who work in theme parks, just as there are in all walks of life.
 Traditionally, you’ll find a younger employee base in many theme parks, as these jobs provide flexible schedules for students, summer employment options, and college internships.
 You might also find a good number of retirees working part-time as a hobby.
 But, regardless of your age, theme parks hire people from all backgrounds, ages, races, educational backgrounds, and abilities, as stated under the Fair Employment Laws.